Wasserstein Distributionally Robust Estimation in High Dimensions: Performance Analysis and Optimal Hyperparameter Tuning: Introduction

-The precise quantification of the squared error opens the path for accurate comparisons between different loss functions $L$ and ambiguity radii $\varepsilon$, and it opens the path towards providing an answer to the following fundamental questions: \textit{\say{What is the minimum estimation error $\alpha_{min}$ achievable by $\hat\theta_{DRO}$?}}, \textit{\say{How to optimally choose $L$ and $\varepsilon$ in order to achieve $\alpha_{min}$?}}, \textit{``How does the under/over-parametrization parameter $\rho$ affect $\alpha_{min}$?''}; see Section~\ref{sec:conclusion} for more details, as well as a list of research directions enabled by the results presented in this paper.
+\item[3)] \textbf{Hyperparameter tuning in high-dimensional DRE problems.}\; We show how the precise quantification of the squared error opens the path to accurate comparisons between different ambiguity radii $\varepsilon$, and to providing an answer to the following fundamental questions: \textit{\say{What is the minimum estimation error achievable by $\hat{\theta}_{\mathrm{DRE}}$?}}, \textit{\say{How to optimally choose $\varepsilon$ in order to achieve the minimum estimation error (see Figure~\ref{figue:DREvsERM})?}}, \textit{``How does the under/over-parametrization parameter $\rho$ affect the estimation error?''}. \end{itemize}